 To round up our Iceland road trip itinerary we walked around and did the major sites of the capital city and then drove out to Grindavik to camp.

 Blue Lagoon at 8am to see the sunrise.
-Our epic Iceland roadtrip had come to an end, we dropped off our car and then went to the airport 🙁
+Our epic Iceland road trip itinerary had come to an end, we dropped off our car and then went to the airport 🙁

 We covered a lot of stuff in our 12 days in Iceland, if the weather was better in some places we could have seen more like on the Snaefellsness Peninsula.
 This only means we will have to come back and see more of Iceland next time in some better weather!